sky-uk/client-lib-ios-test-foundation/README.md

 }

 ```
-In the `Given` section http mocks reponse are define, in `When` section loginUser of SUT (System Under Test) is called, finally in the `Then` asserts on expected values are defined.
+In the `Given` section http mocks reponse are defined, in `When` section `loginUser/2` method of SUT (System Under Test) is called, finally in the `Then` section asserts on expected values are defined.
 If the execution of the method under test performs an http request not handled by the mocks server then `onUnexpected`'s clousure `(HttpRequest) -> ()` is called.

 Note:
 - `Routes.User.login().path` is a relative path not containing `127.0.0.1:8080`

-See example mobile app located in folder `example` for more details.
+See the mobile app located in folder `example` for more details.

 ### SkyUITestCase - User Interface test example
 In the context of UI test a mobile app (MA) can be represented as a black box (see Input/Output) defined by its own inputs and outputs.